Pi4J/pi4j-docker/README.md

  and build tools for architectures: `arm`, `armhf`, `aarch64/arm64`.
 This image's entry point is a bash shell attempting to execute the file `./build.sh` in the volume mounted under the `/build` path.

- - **[Pi4J v1.4 Builder](https://hub.docker.com/repository/docker/pi4j/pi4j-builder:1.4)** `pi4j/pi4j-builder:1.4` :
- This image is derived from `pi4j/pi4j-builder-native` and additionally includes pre-cached Maven build plugins and dependencies for [Pi4J v1.4](http://github.com/Pi4J/pi4j) builds.
-This image's entry point is a Maven shell.
-If not explicitly provided, the default maven build arguments will be:
- `clean install -DskipTests -Pnative,cross-compile`.
-This will effectively build all Pi4J projects including the `pi4j-native` project containing native libraries which will be cross-compiled for RaspberryPi/ARM (32-bit & 64-bit) devices.

  - **[Pi4J v2.0 Builder](https://hub.docker.com/repository/docker/pi4j/pi4j-builder:2.0)** `pi4j/pi4j-builder:2.0` :
  This image is derived from `pi4j/pi4j-builder-native` and additionally includes pre-cached Maven build plugins and dependencies for [Pi4J v2.0](http://github.com/Pi4J/pi4j-v2) builds.
 This image's